-The effect of different fertilizer packages (as shown in Table 1) on the growth components of sugarcane is summarized in Table 2.
+The effect of different fertilizer packages on the growth components of sugarcane is summarized in Table 2.
 The treatments did not significantly affect the growth components but the percentage of germinating seed buds.
-The germination of seed buds receiving NP100-Si was about 6% higher than for that of NPK (the reference fertilizer).
+The germination of seed buds receiving NP100-Si fertilizers was about 6% higher than for that of the reference fertilizer (NPK).

-As shown in Table 2, the percentages of germinating seed buds receiving the treatments of F-0, F-1, and F-2 were nearly the same (about 45.6%); whereas for F-3 and F-4 were 47.2 - 49.6%, or 3-4% higher than for that of the reference (F-0).
-However, the plant population of 3, 6, and 9 months was not significantly affected by the application of different fertilizer packages.
-The plant population of the 3 months ranged from about 123 to 135 x 10^3 ha, whereas for that of 6 and 9 months were about the same (62×10^3 ha).
+As shown in Table 2, the percentages of germinating seed buds receiving the treatments of F-0, F-1, and F-2 were nearly the same (about 45.6%), whereas for that of F-3 and F-4 were 47.2 - 49.6%, or 3 - 4% higher than for that of the reference (F-0).
+However, the plant population of 3, 6, and 9 months was not significantly affected by the application of the treatments.
+The plant population of the 3 months ranged from about 123 to 135×10^3 ha-, whereas for that of 6 and 9 months were about the same (62×10^3 ha-).
 The diameter of cane reached the maximum value (about 31 mm) after the plant was six-month-old, and that was not affected by the treatments.
-Similarly, the cane length (plant high) was not affected by the treatments, reaching a maximum extent of about 115-118 cm after 6-month old.
+Similarly, the cane length (plant high) was not affected by the treatments, reaching a maximum extent of about 115 - 118 cm after 6-month old.